thmang82/script_media_go2rtc/README.md

 - Ident:    'go2rtc'
 - Provides: 'camera_webrtc'

-The script enables WebRTC to use video streams from the go2rtc server: https://github.com/AlexxIT/go2rtc
+The script enables to show WebRTC video streams from the go2rtc server: https://github.com/AlexxIT/go2rtc

 With go2rtc you can translate RTSP streams from webcams into WebRTC streams.